euwbah/musescore-xen-tuner/README.md

   tuningNote: number, // MIDI note number of tuning note
   tuningNominal: number, // tuning note number of 12edo nominals from A4.
   tuningFreq: number, // Hz of tuning note.
-  auxList: [[number]], // List of list of indices of accidental chains.
+  auxList: [ConstantConstrictions], // List of `ConstantConstrictions`
   usedSymbols: {
     // lookup of all symbols used in this tuning config.
     // anything not in here should be ignored by the plugin.